Architecting software monitors for control-flow anomaly detection through large language models and conformance checking: Introduction

 We test the methodology and the conformance checking-based monitor on a case-study scenario from the European Rail Traffic Management System / European Train Control System (ERTMS/ETCS), a railway standard setting the specification for software development and testing of modern interoperable railways \cite{laroche2013ertms}.
 The ERTMS/ETCS requirements specification document, SUBSET-026, prescribes the behavior of train components in all reference operational scenarios\footnote{\url{https://www.era.europa.eu/era-folder/1-ccs-tsi-appendix-mandatory-specifications-etcs-b4-r1-rmr-gsm-r-b1-mr1-frmcs-b0-ato-b1}}.
 The results obtained from the ERTMS/ETCS case study demonstrate that LLM-based source-code instrumentation can achieve up to 84.755\% control-flow coverage, while the subsequent conformance checking–based anomaly detection reaches a peak performance of 96.610\% F1-score and 93.515\% AUC.

-In summary, the novel contributions of this paper are: \begin{itemize} \item A fuzzy and explainable conformance checking–based run-time monitor capable of detecting control-flow anomalies from software logs generated by LLM-instrumented code. \item A methodology to guide LLM-enabled source-code instrumentation and development of the fuzzy and explainable conformance checking-based run-time monitor for software monitoring of computer-based systems. \item The application of the methodology and the evaluation of the monitor capabilities referencing the ERTMS/ETCS standard, a real-world case study documenting the specification of European railways. \end{itemize}
+In summary, the novel contributions of this paper are: \begin{itemize} \item A fuzzy and explainable conformance checking–based runtime monitor capable of detecting control-flow anomalies from software logs generated by LLM-instrumented code. \item A methodology to guide LLM-enabled source-code instrumentation and development of the fuzzy and explainable conformance checking-based monitor for software monitoring of computer-based systems. \item The application of the methodology and the evaluation of the monitor capabilities referencing the ERTMS/ETCS standard, a real-world case study documenting the specification of European railways. \end{itemize}

 The rest of the paper is organized as follows.
 Section \ref{sec:motivation} motivates the research work through a detailed description of ERTMS/ETCS systems.
+Section \ref{sec:related_work} presents the related works on software logging and anomaly detection.
 Section \ref{sec:cc_based_monitor} describes the conformance checking-based monitor architecture.
 Section \ref{sec:methodology} describes the methodology driving the engineering and use of conformance checking-based software monitoring.
 Section \ref{sec:case_study} describes the case-study scenario from the ERTMS/ETCS standard, the techniques employed for control-flow anomaly detection, and the experimental factors and metrics.
 Section \ref{sec:evaluation} presents the results.
 Section \ref{sec:discussion} discusses the results as responses to the research questions, and presents the threats to validity.
-Section \ref{sec:related_work} presents the related work on software logging and anomaly detection.
 Section \ref{sec:conclusions} concludes and hints about future research directions.